-- C. Privilege\Subsequent Appointment of Guardian Ad Litem as Attorney - 1.
-Appointment of lawyer as Guardian Ad Litem does not create an attorneyclient relationship; communications between the alleged incapacitated individual and the Guardian Ad Litem are not subject to attorney-client privilege.
+- i.
+Appointment of lawyer as Guardian Ad Litem does not create an attorney-client relationship; communications between the alleged incapacitated individual and the Guardian Ad Litem are not subject to attorney-client privilege.
 The Guardian Ad Litem must inform the person whose interests are represented of the lack of privilege as soon as practicable after the appointment.
 The Guardian Ad Litem may report or testify about any communication with the person whose interests are represented.
-MCR 5.121(E)(1).
+MCR 5.121(E)(1). - ii.
+If the Guardian Ad Litem appointment is terminated and the same person is subsequently appointed attorney for the alleged incapacitated individual, the a.
+Full Minor Guardianships